 FDA regulates both finished dietary supplement products and dietary ingredients.
 FDA regulates dietary supplements under a different set of regulations than those covering "conventional" foods and drug products.
 Under the Dietary Supplement Health and Education Act of 1994 (DSHEA):

 Manufacturers and distributors of dietary supplements and dietary ingredients are prohibited from marketing products that are adulterated or misbranded.
-That means that these firms are responsible for evaluating the safety and labeling of their products before marketing to ensure that they meet all the requirements of DSHEA and FDA regulations.
+That means that these firms are responsible for evaluating the safety and labeling of their products before marketing to ensure that they meet all the requirements of the Federal Food, Drug, and Cosmetic Act as amended by DSHEA and FDA regulations.

-FDA is responsible for taking action against any adulterated or misbranded dietary supplement product after it reaches the market.
+FDA has the authority to take action against any adulterated or misbranded dietary supplement product after it reaches the market.

 Information on selected dietary supplement products, ingredients, and other substances.

 How to Report a Problem with Dietary Supplements

 Learn how consumers, health care providers, and others can report a complaint, concern, or problem related to dietary supplements.
 Includes links to guidance for dietary supplement manufacturers, packers, and distributors.

 Includes consumer updates, information from other agencies, and other educational materials for dietary supplement users.

 Resources and links for submissions for new dietary ingredient notifications and structure/function claim notifications, applications, guidances and regulations, and other items of interest to industry members.

 Background information for industry, instructions for submitting premarket notifications, and links to relevant guidance and Federal Register documents.